Where is the best place to see polar bears?

 We uniquely offer land-based polar bear tours 10 months of the year – from March to November.

-When to see polar bears
+When to see polar bears in the wild

 Always evolving, the Canadian Arctic offers a variety of incredible experiences and weather depending on the time of year.
 No matter the season you want to travel in, there’s a polar bear tour for you.